 In my long healing journey I researched many different sources of wisdom.
-I found that I agree with many points in Dialectical Materialism.
+I found I agree with many points in Dialectical Materialism.
 Basically, it says that people learn by interacting with their environment, that is, we learn by doing, by taking action.
-And when I started learning Ancient Chinese Wisdom I found it says the same thing.
+And when I started learning Ancient Wisdom I found it says the same thing.

 Much of the Ancient Wisdom speaks to my heart.
 But I don’t admire it just because it’s from long ago and far away.
 Those ancient societies didn’t have hot and cold running water or electricity.
 I admire them because it was a time when monks and sages dedicated their entire lives to figuring out the ideal way to live.
 They passed down what they learned to younger monks for hundreds of years.

 As a result, the Ancient Wisdom teaches life lessons

 Ancient Wisdom says the ideal way to live is to be positive, optimistic, kind and generous, open and accepting to all people at all times.
 Avoid disturbing yourself or others, both physically and mentally.
 Learn love, gratitude, forgiveness, and personal responsibility.
 True happiness can be found through selfless service to others.

 There’s a four thousand year old legend that says in the time of Huang Di, The Yellow Emperor, a maiden could ride a horse alone with saddle bags filled with gold, safely from one end of the country to the other.
 As well, the Ancient Chinese civilization invented paper making, the printing press, gunpowder, the compass, and irrigation.

 I admire many points found in Chinese classic texts, such as the Dao De Ching, Journey to the West, the I Ching, and the Art of War.
 They were written thousands of years ago but their wisdom is applicable today.
 For example, the Art of War says the best strategy is to win the war before it begins.